pyodide/pyodide/docs/usage/type-conversions.md

 (call-js-from-py)=

-### Calling Javascript functions from Python
+### Calling JavaScript functions from Python

-What happens when calling a Javascript function from Python is a bit more complicated than calling a Python function from Javascript.
-If there are any keyword arguments, they are combined into a Javascript object and used as the final argument.
+What happens when calling a JavaScript function from Python is a bit more complicated than calling a Python function from JavaScript.
+If there are any keyword arguments, they are combined into a JavaScript object and used as the final argument.
 Thus, if you call:

 ```py
 f(a=2, b=3)
 ```

-then the Javascript function receives one argument which is a Javascript object `{a : 2, b : 3}`.
+then the JavaScript function receives one argument which is a JavaScript object `{a : 2, b : 3}`.

-When a Javascript function is called and it returns anything but a promise, if the result is a `PyProxy` it is destroyed.
+When a JavaScript function is called and it returns anything but a promise, if the result is a `PyProxy` it is destroyed.
 Also, any arguments that are PyProxies that were created in the process of argument conversion are also destroyed.
 If the `PyProxy` was created in Python using {any}`pyodide.create_proxy` it is not destroyed.

-When a Javascript function returns a `Promise` (for example, if the function is an `async` function), it is assumed that the `Promise` is going to do some work that uses the arguments of the function, so it is not safe to destroy them until the `Promise` resolves.
+When a JavaScript function returns a `Promise` (for example, if the function is an `async` function), it is assumed that the `Promise` is going to do some work that uses the arguments of the function, so it is not safe to destroy them until the `Promise` resolves.
 In this case, the proxied function returns a Python